The impact starts at home

 Infant and child nutrition

 Obesity is affecting more kids than ever, including babies under the age of two.
 In the past, parents were told that their babies would “grow into their weight” or naturally slim down as they got older.
-Now, we understand that if babies or toddlers have too much weight, they’re more likely to have obesity as they grow up
+Now, we understand that if babies or toddlers have too much weight, they’re more likely to have obesity as they grow up.

 Feeding babies is often not just about nutrition.
 Sometimes it’s done to soothe them or help them sleep.
 As a result, babies are often getting more to eat than they need, which can affect their health right from the start.
 Overfeeding babies can have not only unintended effects like stomach discomfort, it can also impact a child’s future weight.